chalswater/MoMPy/README.md

 Now all complicatd numerical work is done!
 Here we detail how to properly use the moment matrix to build the SDP relaxation.
 We will take the example above to illustrate the steps.

 > [!NOTE]
-> To build a semidefinite program, we use the package CVXPY which can be freely downloaded from using pip.
+> To build a semidefinite program, we use the package CVXPY which can be freely downloaded from pip.

 ### Step 1: Define and organize your SDP variables